 Syler Peralta-Ramos graduated from Jackson Hole Community School in the Spring of 2016 and began his college studies at Stanford University in the fall of 2016 as a member of the Stanford class of 2020.
 He has lived in Wilson, Wyoming his whole life and developed a keen interest in nature photography and conservation from a young age, inspired by the multitude of photographers that congregate in the Teton region as well as his parents who also share a love for photography.
-His interests in photography and conservation have brought him to all corners of the globe from ice-caves in Iceland to the Southern Alps of New Zealand and many adventures in between.
+His interests in photography and conservation have brought him to all corners of the globe from ice-caves in Iceland to the penguins colonies of South Georgia and many adventures in between.

 Awards & Accomplishments